 Form or Gel Cleanser

 - Start with a patch test on your arm where your skin is most tender to test for any sensitivity.
-If I can’t tolerate the stingy burning sensation, I add more egg white or gel depending on what I used, or water to reduce the acidity.
+If I can’t tolerate the stingy burning sensation, I add more gel depending on what I used, or water to reduce the acidity.
 If the paste is tolerable enough, I proceed with the mask on the face.
 Don’t mind the paste getting thinner.
 The effect will remain.
 If you are allergic to garlic, discontinue use.

 - I apply the thin layer of mask on cleansed skin, focusing on troubled areas and avoiding the eye area.